 When your hormones are perfectly balanced, your body works just as it should.
 But when your hormone levels are off, things can go a little haywire.
 Estrogen, known as the female hormone, helps regulate a woman’s menstrual cycle and plays a role in the entire reproductive system.
 When your estrogen levels are too high, you can start experiencing symptoms of estrogen dominance.
-Too much estrogen can be caused by medication, weight loss, high blood pressure, diabetes, pregnancy… the list goes on.
-Being able to recognize the signs and symptoms of estrogen dominance can help you get your hormones back on track.
+Unfortunately, too much estrogen can be caused by medication, weight loss, high blood pressure, diabetes, pregnancy… the list goes on.
+So being able to recognize the signs and symptoms of estrogen dominance can help you get your hormones back on track.

 10 Signs You’re Getting Too Much Estrogen

 1. Your Breasts Are Swollen Or Tender

 If you notice that your breasts are swollen or sore, it could be a sign of high estrogen levels.
 Your breasts are very sensitive to hormone changes.
 So in general, you would notice this change with your monthly cycle.

 2. You’re Gaining Weight